-- 1.Basic Life Support (BLS) preparation must be obtained through the American Heart Association (Health Care Provider Course) prior to program admittance. - 2.
-All costs relating to obtaining BLS is the responsibility of the student. - 3.
-BLS must remain active throughout the nursing program, in order for the student to participate in clinical experiences.
+1. Basic Life Support (BLS) preparation must be obtained through the American Heart Association (Health Care Provider Course) prior to program admittance.

+2. All cost relating to obtaining BLS is the responsibility of the student.

+3. BLS must remain active throughout the nursing program, in order for the student to participate in clinical experiences.